eldahl/D21-Snake/README.md

 # D21-Snake
 An implementation of the classic 'Snake' game in javaFX.\
-This was a mandatory assignment for my CS AP Degree.
+This was a mandatory assignment for my CS AP degree.

 ## Features:
 - Mouse-drawn graphics made using Paint.Net